open-portfolio/FINporterFido/README.md

 _FINporterFido_ is part of the [OpenAlloc](https://github.com/openalloc) family of open source Swift software tools.

-Used by investing apps like [FlowAllocator](https://flowallocator.app/FlowAllocator/index.html) and [FlowWorth](https://flowallocator.app/FlowWorth/index.html).
+Used by investing apps like [FlowAllocator](https://openalloc.github.io/FlowAllocator/index.html) and [FlowWorth](https://openalloc.github.io/FlowWorth/index.html).

 ## Disclaimer

-The developers of this project (presently FlowAllocator LLC) are not financial advisers and do not offer tax or investing advice.
+The developers of this project (presently OpenAlloc LLC) are not financial advisers and do not offer tax or investing advice.

 Where explicit support is provided for the transformation of data format associated with a service (brokerage, etc.), it is not a recommendation or endorsement of that service.